singularityhub/docker2singularity/README.md

 **Custom Install Script**

-You can add your own custom step 9 to customize the final image by mounting a bash script to `/custom/tosingularity`.
+You can add your own custom step 9 to customize the final image by mounting a bash script to `/custom/tosingularity` (or a path specified with `-c`/`--custom`).
+The docker image will be searched for the same path and used if found there.
 The script will be sourced, so you'll have access to all the `docker2singularity.sh` script variables.

 ## Legacy